Andrew32A/eh-to-zee-converter/README.md

 ## Usage

-Add `eh-to-zee-converter` to the plugins section of your `.eslintrc` file and `eh-to-zee-converter/canadian-to-american` to the list of rules.
+Add `eh-to-zee-converter` to the plugins section of your `.eslintrc` file and `eh-to-zee-converter/canadian-to-american` OR `eh-to-zee-converter/american-to-canadian` to the list of rules.
 The `eslint-plugin-` prefix is optional:

 ```json
 {